By Sumit Kumar Suman, CNLU Patna

 - With consent obtained under fear of death or hurt;

-- Consent given by reason of unsoundness of mind, intoxication or under influence of any stupefying or unwholesome substance;
+- Consent was given by reason of unsoundness of mind, intoxication or under influence of any stupefying or unwholesome substance;

 - With women under 16 years of age, with or without consent.